Dhei-vid/Pizzero/README.md

-# Getting Started with Create React App
+# Pizzero

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a web application created with React that showcases the different flavours/ dishes of pizza.

+## Latest Update

+I have transitioned this project from using JavaScript (React) to incorporating TypeScript.

 ## Available Scripts